pgustafs/echonote/README.md

-🔐 **User Authentication** - Secure JWT-based authentication with user registration and login 🎙️ **Audio Recording** - Record directly in the browser with one-click start/stop using the microphone button 🤖 **AI Transcription** - Powered by Whisper (large-v3-turbo) via vLLM 👥 **Speaker Diarization** - Detect and separate different speakers using pyannote.audio (optional, CPU-only) 💾 **Persistent Storage** - Audio files and transcriptions stored in database with user ownership 🎵 **Audio Playback** - Listen to your recordings with built-in player
+🔐 **User Authentication** - Secure JWT-based authentication with user registration and login 🎙️ **Audio Recording** - Record directly in the browser with one-click start/stop using the microphone button 🤖 **AI Transcription** - Powered by Whisper (large-v3-turbo) via vLLM ⚡ **Background Processing** - Async transcription with Celery and Redis for responsive UX and progress tracking 🔄 **Real-time Updates** - Live status updates and progress bars without page refresh 👥 **Speaker Diarization** - Detect and separate different speakers using pyannote.audio (optional, CPU-only) 💾 **Persistent Storage** - Audio files and transcriptions stored in database with user ownership 🎵 **Audio Playback** - Listen to your recordings with built-in player